Britney Spears’ ‘Time Out’ Deckchair Pic Has Instagram Stumped

 “WHAT DOES THIS MEAN?!?!?!
 OMG,” one fan asked.

 For the most part, Britney’s social media updates aren’t cryptic.
-The blonde will take to Instagram for epic workout videos either alone, or with personal trainer boyfriend Sam Asghari.
+The blonde will take to Instagram for epic workout videos, either alone or with personal trainer and boyfriend Sam Asghari.
 Britney recently updated her Instagram with an adorable Disneyland photo showing herself with sons Sean and Jayden.

 It looks like this update has gotten the singer’s fans talking, though.
 Fans wishing to see more of Britney should follow her Instagram.